ABbiodiversity/wildRtrax/README.md

 ## Overview

-`wildRtrax` (pronounced *‘wilder tracks’*) is an R package to help environmental sensor data users to create full-cycle work flows from data management to analytics.

-With `wildRtrax`, users can easily create end-to-end workflows for managing and analyzing environmental sensor data.
-The package provides a wide range of tools and functions that streamline the entire data lifecycle, from data import and cleaning to data visualization and statistical analysis.

-`wildRtrax` also promotes reproducibility in data analysis by providing a consistent and organized framework for managing data and analysis workflows.
-This helps users to maintain transparency and integrity in their research, making it easier to share and reproduce results.
+`wildRtrax` (pronounced *‘wilder tracks’*) is an R package that enables environmental sensor data users to create comprehensive work flows for managing and analyzing data.
+It simplifies the entire data life cycle by offering tools for data pre-processing, cleaning and analysis using data to and from [WildTrax](https://www.wildtrax.ca/home.html).
+With `wildRtrax`, users can easily establish end-to-end work flows and ensure reproducibility in their analyses.
+By providing a consistent and organized framework, the package facilitates transparency and integrity in research, making it effortless to share and replicate results.

 ## Installation